bayersglassey/bagblog/entries/2025/jul/irreversible_chess.md

 The filled queen is *past* the unfilled king, and can therefore never be used to give check.
-In fact, the queen is no longer able to take or block the king, *or* any piece which can take or block the king, *or* any piece which can take or block any piece which can take or block the king, *or*... etc.

 The queen's value in this case should therefore be very much diminished!..
 Should her value be zero?.. not quite: perhaps a position will arise later where this queen is the only piece with a valid move, or perhaps there is an